Go back to Resources

 Your team won’t always have the expertise in-house to solve all your problems.
 Contractors can be a great way to quickly onboard expertise without long-term commitments.

-Similarly, when we were building out predictive analytics tools for Fittery, we didn’t have the data science skills to build our vision.
-We contracted outside experts to accelerate development then transitioned that knowledge to our team.
+Similarly, when we were building out our predictive analytics tools for Fittery, our core team didn’t have the data science background to build our vision.
+We contracted with outside experts to help accelerate our initial prototypes, then transitioned that knowledge to our team.

-When I led Product and Marketing at Experience, a Cox Enterprises company, we needed help building out updates to our advertising products but didn’t have capacity.
-So we partnered with an outside contract team to make that happen.
+When I led Product and Marketing at Experience, a Cox Enterprises company, we needed help building out some updates to our advertising products but didn’t have capacity.
+So, we partnered with an outside contract team to make that happen.

 Pick the Right Hire for the Job

-Choosing to hire full-time developers or hire contract developers is ultimately dependent on lots of factors.
+Hiring a full-time developer or a contract developer is ultimately dependent on lots of factors.
 There are paths that make it easier for you, though.

 At Terminal, we believe startups need a spectrum of hiring options.
-That’s why we offer both full-time and contract developers that cost up to 40% less than hiring domestically.
-All our developers are fully vetted and ready to start immediately.
+That’s why we offer both full-time and contract developers who cost up to 40% less than hiring domestically.
+All of our developers are fully vetted and ready to start immediately.

 Interested in learning more?
-Talk to us today or start browsing our talent for free!
+Talk to us today or start browsing our talent immediately!

 Recommended reading